Laudier2/api-in-product-for-store/README.md

 The RESTful APIs most commonly use HTTP requests.
 Four of the most common HTTP methods are:

 GET, POST, PUT and DELETE, which are the methods by which a developer can create a CRUD system - create, read, update, delete.
-REST is an API application program interface that makes use of HTTP requests for GET, PUT, POST and DELETE data via the WWW.
+REST is an API application program interface that makes use of HTTP requests for GET, PUT, POST and DELETE.
 World Wide Web